-- Work Keys Reading with a score of 5 or greater, or - TSI Reading with a score of 351 or greater.
+- · Work Keys Reading with a score of 5 or greater, or - TSI Reading with a score of 351 or greater.
+Space is limited and classes tend to fill up very quickly.

 Students are required to maintain 75% or higher average within the course in order to be eligible for clinical rotations.
 In addition the student must achieve 75% or higher overall score in each of the EMSP courses to be eligible for a course completion.